ali76-AFK/ali76-AFK/README.md

 - 👋 Hi, I’m Ali Al-kelabi @ali76-AFK
 - 👀 I’m interested in AI, ROS, web development, coding challenges, calisthenics, UFC, life hack electronic devices development.
 - 💞️ I’m looking to collaborate on how to improve websites development and perfect structure organization of codes.
-- 📫 How to reach me email ali.al-kelabi@stud.th-deg.de

 <!---
 ali76-AFK/ali76-AFK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.